String Methods

 String str2 = "hello";

-boolean isEqual = str1.equalsIgnoreCase(str2); // isEqual will be true
+boolean isEqual = str1.equalsIgnoreCase(str2); // isEqual will be true8. startsWith(String prefix)

 Example